dotnet/docfx/README.md

 >  ```powershell
 >  dotnet tool install -g docfx --version 3.0.0-* --add-source https://www.myget.org/F/docfx-v3/api/v2
 >  ```
-> Note that the current output is raw JSON without any template applied, and it does not support source code or DLL as input for API reference.
-Right now it foucses on Markdown input parity with https://docs.microsoft.com
+> Note that it foucses on Markdown input parity with https://docs.microsoft.com, while the current output is still raw JSON without any template applied.
+API reference for source code or DLL will be one of the next focuses.

 ## Usage
 Please make sure all the source files and corresponding `docfx.yml` are stored in your `docset_path`.